-When to Plant Flower Bulbs: South Atlantic Coastal
+When to Plant Fall Flower Bulbs: South Atlantic Coast

 Yours is a moderate climate with hot moist summers and cool to cold moist winters.
 You will be able to grow an enormous number of spring-flowering bulbs successfully.
 However, due to your moist conditions, only specific bulb cultivars will perennialize well.
 Local experts and garden centers will have recommendations.

-After the ground cools or freezes, cover your bulb beds with a lightweight mulch (pine needles, buckwheat hulls, straw or chopped up leaves) 2 — 4 inches thick to help keep down weeds and maintain a consistently cool soil temperature.
+After the ground cools or freezes, cover your beds with a lightweight mulch (pine needles, buckwheat hulls, straw, or chopped up leaves) 2 — 4 inches thick to help keep down weeds and maintain a consistently cool soil temperature.

 Special Note: Most spring-flowering bulbs need to remain relatively dry during their dormancy.
 Do not plant them where you have 'mindless summer irrigation' (a sprinkler system that comes on like clockwork, whether you need it or not).
 Planting in elevated beds (6"-12" above normal soil level) will help to alleviate this problem and aid in perennialization.

 A Sampling of Flower Bulbs for Perennializing (Return for Several Years):

 - Most Narcissus (Daffodils) — Dutchmaster, Jetfire, Thalia, and Cheerfulness

 - All Darwin Hybrid Tulips — Grand Mix, Pink Impression, Red Oxford, and Golden Oxford